Fix: TypeScript isolatedModules Errors (const enum, type-only imports)

 error TS2748: Cannot access ambient const enums when 'isolatedModules' is enabled.Why This Happens

-This restriction breaks several TypeScript features that only work when the compiler sees the whole program:
+The single-file constraint breaks several TypeScript features that previously relied on the compiler seeing the whole program at once:

 const enum— the compiler normally inlines const enum values across files.
 With isolatedModules, each file is transpiled independently, so the inliner cannot look up values from other files.- Re-exporting types without